 - A cumulative GPA of 3.2 or higher on a 4.0 scale - A score at the 50th percentile or higher on the Graduate Record Examinations® (GRE®).
-In lieu of the GRE®, applicants may, upon approval, submit the Graduate Management Admission Test (GMAT), Miller Analogies Test (MAT), or other nationally-recognized aptitude tests with comparable scores - An admissions assessment instrument completed and submitted with the application - Professional experience - Letters of recommendation from three specific sources - An employer letter of support - The invited applicant must be present for a personal interview during a one-day Admissions Interview Event at DBU
+In lieu of the GRE®, applicants may, upon approval, submit the Graduate Management Admission Test (GMAT), Miller Analogies Test (MAT), or other nationally recognized aptitude tests with comparable scores - An admissions assessment instrument completed and submitted with the application - Professional experience - Letters of recommendation from three specific sources - An employer letter of support - Applicants for the Ed.D. in Educational Leadership K-12 concentration will also be required to submit teacher certification and service records. - The invited applicant must be present for a personal interview during a one-day Admissions Interview Event at DBU